-But at the end of the day, the glamour can wear off and homesickness can creep in.
+But at the end of the glamour day, can wear off and homesickness can creep in.
 At times like these, it's important to remember that just because you're in a new and shiny city doesn't mean that you shouldn't take time to yourself, even if that means staying in occasionally.
 I know that when you first arrive you want to devour the city and make as many friends as you can at university, and that's great, but you also need to let yourself miss home, your family, your pets, your friends from home.
 You'll be going through really big changes, whether you realise it or not, but you don't have to do it alone.
 Just because you're alone in a new city doesn't mean you can't share this with people from your old city/town.
 In fact, I'm sure they'll be excited to hear about everything you get up to.
 So, schedule in time for a video call here and there, and if one day you're sad because you can't find good tacos in the city, let the sadness be.
 Tomorrow you can try and find some at Camden Market.
+Another great way to avoid homesickness is to join societies such as French soc, African and Caribbean soc, Arabic soc, Filipino soc, etc... to meet others from your home nation!